 The dam was inspected in 2012 and DEM issued an NOV to the owner in 2015 for the unsafe conditions.
+In 2015, DEM approved a repair plan but the work never began.
 The owner did not request a hearing on the NOV.
-An informal meeting was held with the owner in May 2016.